petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 ### Related Assets

 List an asset (e.g., an agenda or supplementary material for a meeting) as related to your event.
-Links to related assets are displayed in the Event Details window.
+Links to related assets appear in the Event Details window.

 ![The Related Assets section.](./using-the-calendar-widget/images/09.png)